alexyingchen/accessguide/content/contentcreators.md

 ### C3.
 Provide closed captions of video
 > What are these people saying?
 I wish this movie had captions.

-Provide closed captions of video that’s pre-recorded (like movies) and live (like newscasts) for people who are deaf or hard of hearing.
+Provide closed captions of pre-recorded video (like movies) and live video (like newscasts) for people who are deaf or hard of hearing.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.2.2 A, 1.2.4 AA